 There is a lot going on for women in their 30’s.
 This group of women have concerns on both ends of the spectrum from boosting fertility or delaying pregnancy until a more convenient time in their career.
 For those that are focused on birth control, I see many women who are looking for something that is easily reversible.
 One of the issues with birth control is that the options that are the most reversible are the ones that have the lowest success rates at preventing pregnancy.
 However using any of the below in combination improves efficacy.
 Since none of the following options utilize hormones, there are no risks of affecting fertility.

 For those looking to prevent pregnancy for an extended period of time, the IUD offers a great option for women that don’t want to have to think about their birth control.
 An IUD, or intrauterine device, utilizes a small T-shaped device that is inserted into the uterus and can be left in place for many years.
 Though they have to be placed and removed by a healthcare practitioner, they can easily be reversed so that you can get on your way to baby making.
+It can be a good idea to speak to an expert urologist if you find you get UTI infections that impact your ability to try for a baby.
+Specialists such as Dr Paul Manohar can help sort it out for you.

 When women begin prepping to start a family, stopping or switching birth control methods is often a common concern.
 Hormonal birth control such as the pill, patch, ring, injection or IUD are very commonly used for women in their 20s and 30s.
 While these are all great options for birth control, it may take some time once stopping these birth control options for your own hormones to balance for optimal fertility.
 For example certain types of IUDs contain progesterone which over time will thin the lining of the uterus.
 This is great for lighter menstrual cycles but it may take a few cycles after removal for the uterine lining to be in optimal shape for a pregnancy.
 However, research has shown these types do not have deleterious effects on fertility.
 In addition, oral contraceptives have been shown to lower B vitamins (riboflavin, B6, B12, and folic acid), vitamin C, magnesium, and zinc which are needed for a healthy pregnancy.